RedBloodCell1/learn_playwright/README.md

 - npx playwright codegen = to generate code almost all by itself
 - put npx playwright test in playwright.json scripts and i can run with npm (shortcut)
 - all of this is straight forward. almost no code.

+part 3: Inputs and Button (48 minutes)

+i practice a bit and its safe to say that i understand this 95% and remember the syntax like 50%.
+Its because i havent use much yet.
+But you know remembering comes from doing over and over again.

+- type() = one by one
+- fill() = all at once
+- almost all the time we use locator() to locate with xpath or css or id anything
+- use expect().toHaveSomething() to assert something
+  - toHaveAttribute()
+  - toHaveText()
+- scrollIntoViewIfNeeded() = self explanatory
+- u can use .click() or .check() for checkbox but its recommended ah u know what i mean
+- the same as cypress, u can use .only() to only execute 1 tc

+part 4: alerts and dropdowns

+Okay its 8pm now.
+Actually im pretty tired.
+I still got thesis to do.
+IDK if i will be able to finish this today.
+Okay i mean it is physically impossible unless i speedrun through this withot following the video.
+Well i think im gonna rest now.
+IDK if im gonna continue or not.
+But lets just see.
+I will take a short break and see if i want to continue or not.

+what i learn: